 Uninstalling/Reinstalling App (If restart does not work.)
 1. Go into Settings.
 2. Select Apps or Applications.
 3. Select the misbehaving app from the list, and tap the "uninstall" button.
 4. Reinstall the app.
 If you need instructions on doing this, see the Tutorials page.

-Apps for 3M Cloud Library or OneClickdigital - checkouts will reappear after login to the app.
-Aldiko App for Enki or Freading - download a fresh copy of the book from My Account (Enki) or My Downloads (Freading).
+Apps for Cloud Library, Total Boox, or OneClickdigital - checkouts will reappear after login to the app.

 OneClickdigital App - the Download All button can be used to instigate download of all audiobooks checked out.
 Each book's status will switch to "downloaded" after all chapters are complete.
 Once downloaded, the book will be able to play regardless of connection.

-Please note that TumbleBooks, BookFlix, & Unite for Literacy are in-browser only, and require an internet connection.
+Please note that BookFlix & Unite for Literacy are in-browser only, and require an internet connection.